kartenmacherei/engineering-culture/book/README.md

 The principles presented in this guide can also be helpful for finding your professional growth path at celebrate.
 Together with your lead, you can identify areas that you would like to focus on, and you can rest assured that there will be plenty of opportunities to increase your knowledge and develop your practical skills as a Software Engineer.

-## Culture can not be created
+## Culture cannot be created

 We cannot simply "create" the engineering culture that we want[^1].
 A culture can be fostered, but it is like a living being that will constantly change and evolve.
-We can only gently guide its evolution into a desired direction by being role models for others and holding ourselves accountable to our actions.
+We can only gently guide its evolution into a desired direction by being role models for others and holding ourselves accountable for our actions.

 [^1]: https://dreadfullyposh.com/writing/sorry-but-you-cant-just-create-a-company-culture